microsoft/language-server-protocol/indexFormat/specification.md

 { id: 8, type: "vertex", label: "range", start:{ line: 0, character: 16 }, end: { line: 0, character: 20 }, tag: { type: "definition", text: "func", kind: 12, fullRange: { start: { line: 0, character: 0 }, end: { line: 1, character: 1 } } } }
 { id: 19, type: "vertex", label: "range", start:{ line: 3, character: 13 }, end: { line: 3, character: 20 }, tag: { type: "definition", text: "Emitter", kind: 5, fullRange: { start: { line: 3, character: 0 }, end: { line: 9, character: 1 } } } }
 { id: 40, type: "vertex", label: "range", start:{ line: 7, character: 8 }, end: { line: 7, character: 12 }, tag: { type: "definition", text: "emit", kind: 6, fullRange: { start: { line: 7, character: 1 }, end: { line: 8, character: 2 } } } }
-{ id: 53, type: "vertex", label: "exportResult", result: [
+{ id: 48, type: "vertex", label: "moniker", kind: "export", scheme: "tsc", identifier: "lib/index:func" }
-  { moniker: "func", rangeIds: [8] },
+{ id: 49, type: "edge", label: "moniker", outV: 8, inV: 48 }
-  { moniker: "Emitter", rangeIds: [19] },
+{ id: 50, type: "vertex", label: "moniker", kind: "export", scheme: "tsc", identifier: "lib/index:Emitter" }
-  { moniker: "Emitter.emit", rangeIds:[40] }
+{ id: 51, type: "edge", label: "moniker", outV: 19, inV: 50 }
-]}
+{ id: 58, type: "vertex", label: "moniker", kind: "export", scheme: "tsc", identifier: "lib/index:Emitter.emit" }
-{ id: 54, type: "edge", label: "exports", outV: 3, inV: 53 }
+{ id: 59, type: "edge", label: "moniker", outV: 40, inV: 58 }
 ```

-This describes the exported declaration inside `index.ts` with a moniker (e.g. a handle in string format) that is relative to the document.
+This describes the exported declaration inside `index.ts` with a moniker (e.g. a handle in string format) that is bound to the corresponding range declaration.
 The generated moniker must be position independent and stable so that it can be used to identify the symbol in other projects or documents.
 It should be sufficiently unique so as to avoid matching other monikers in other projects unless they actually refer to the same symbol.
-Its content is up to the programming language and is not part of the LSIF specification.
+A moniker therefore has two properties: a `scheme` to indicate how the `identifiers` is to be interpreted.
+And the `identifier` to actually identify the symbol.
+It structure is opaque to the scheme owner.
+In the above example the monikers are created by the TypeScript compiler tsc and can only be compared to monikers also having the scheme `tsc`.

-Also note that the `doEmit` method is not part of the export result since the method is private.
+Also note that the `doEmit` method has no moniker associated since the method is private.

 How these exported elements are visible in other projects in most programming languages depends on how many files are packaged into a library or program.
 In TypeScript, the standard package manager is npm.